Your Gate to Europe

 The commitment to achieve climate neutrality is in line with the goal of the Paris Agreement, which established to keep the global temperature rise well below 2 ° C and continue efforts to keep it at 1.5 ° C.

-As part of the European Green Deal, on 4 March 2020 the Commission proposed the first European climate law, to provide a legislative basis for the 2050 climate neutrality goal.
+As part of the European Green Deal, on 30 June 2021 the EU adopted European climate law, a Regulation providing a legislative basis for the 2050 climate neutrality goal.

 The procedure of the EU Institutions